 Public groups will be listed in the appropriate Spaces, Blogs or Monitors section.
 To view and participate in a private space you will normally need an invitation from one of its administrators or perhaps a member.
 Note that some systems may not be licensed for all of these group types.

 While the latest information from a group is shown in the radar, to view and search all the content they contain you will need to visit the group.
-To quickly switch from one group to another choose the Switch groups link at the top of each page and select one of the groups that you are a member of.
+To quickly switch from one group to another choose the Switch groups button on the right of the navigation bar and select one of the groups that you are a member of.
 If you are using a mobile browser you can instead access this from the user menu at the top right of the page.

 The users section is where you’ll find an index of all the users in the system and their personal profiles.